SamiaAurin/nextjs/backend/README.md

 - **GET /api/hotel/:idOrSlug**: Retrieve information for a hotel by its ID or slug.
   - This endpoint allows fetching hotel details, including room details and images, using either the hotel `id` or `slug`.
   - In Postman Make a request using GET method http://localhost:3002/api/hotel/hotel-id

+- **GET /api/hotel/:slug/:id**: Retrieve information for a hotel by its slug and id.
+  - This endpoint allows fetching hotel details, including room details (not room images) using  the hotel `id` and `slug`.
+  - This new API endpoint allows the frontend to fetch hotel data using the URL pattern: http://localhost:3000/hotel-details/[slug]/[hotelid].
+To ensure accurate data retrieval and prevent mismatches between hotels with the same slug, the hotelId is also included as a required parameter in the URL.
+  - In Postman Make a request using GET method http://localhost:3002/api/hotel/slug/hotel-id

 - **PUT /api/hotel/:id**: Update an existing hotel by its ID.
   - Use this endpoint to update hotel details such as title, description, amenities, etc., using the hotel `id`.